How Microsoft identifies malware and potentially unwanted applications

 Lack of control

-You must be able to control software on your computer.
+You must be able to control software on your device.
 You must be able to start, stop, or otherwise revoke authorization to software.

 Software that exhibits lack of control might: